ShreyMarwaha/Crypto-Hero--NFT-based-Game/README.md

 ##### Shrey Marwha | 2019334

 ## Description
 Crypto Bots is an online Non-Fungible Token based card collection and PvE battle game.
+Developed using Solidity with React frontend.

 ## Goal
 Every new player starts with minting their first NFT.
 Each NFT has a randomised color, and randomised stats.
 There is always only one Hero card of any one color (Hex value).